French National Strategic Assessment Update Report: Strategic Challenges and Responses for the Year

 22/12/2025

-7. A United and Resilient France: Moral Rearmament Contributing to the Nation's Crisis Response
+- A United and Resilient France: Moral Rearmament for National Crisis Response

-10. France as a Reliable Ally in the Euro-Atlantic Area
+- France as a Reliable Ally in the Euro-Atlantic Region

 Document Introduction

-Based on this analysis, the second part of the report presents France's updated strategic ambition to 2030: France will rearm materially and morally to prevent, respond to, and win a large-scale, high-intensity war occurring near Europe, while preventing and managing simultaneous disruptive actions against its homeland.
-To achieve this ambition, the report outlines eleven interconnected Strategic Objectives (SOs) that form the complete framework of France's national strategy.
-These objectives cover: maintaining a strong and credible nuclear deterrent; building a united and resilient nation and society; creating an economy prepared for war; establishing first-class cyber resilience; consolidating France's role as a reliable ally in the Euro-Atlantic area; promoting European strategic autonomy; becoming a reliable sovereign partner and security provider; guaranteeing assessment and decision-making autonomy; enhancing capabilities to act and defend in the hybrid domain; ensuring the ability to achieve decisive outcomes in military operations; and underpinning Franco-European sovereignty through academic, scientific, and technological excellence.
+Based on the above analysis, the second part of the report proposes France's updated strategic ambition until 2030: France will rearm itself materially and morally to prevent, respond to, and win a large-scale, high-intensity war in Europe's vicinity, while preventing and managing simultaneous disruptive actions against its homeland.
+To achieve this ambition, the report outlines eleven interconnected Strategic Objectives (SOs), forming a complete framework for France's national strategy.
+These objectives cover: maintaining a strong and credible nuclear deterrent; building a united, resilient nation and society; creating an economy prepared for war; establishing first-class cyber resilience; consolidating France's role as a reliable ally in the Euro-Atlantic region; promoting European strategic autonomy; becoming a reliable sovereign partner and security provider; guaranteeing assessment and decision-making autonomy; enhancing capabilities for action and defense in the hybrid domain; ensuring the ability to achieve decisive outcomes in military operations; and supporting Franco-European sovereignty through academic, scientific, and technological excellence.

-The third part of the report, "Method and Approach," translates these strategic objectives into concrete lines of action and resource allocation plans.
+The third part of the report, Methodology and Approach, translates these strategic objectives into specific lines of action and resource allocation plans.
 It details how to implement the ambition through three pillars: protecting the nation and strengthening the cohesion and resilience of key actors; reinforcing strategic autonomy and ensuring credible sovereign action capabilities; and contributing to European and international security.
-The content covers numerous specific areas including optimization of legislative and regulatory frameworks, national mobilization, strengthening of cybersecurity organization, combating organized crime, defense and security planning, securing critical supply chains and energy resilience, strengthening diplomatic networks and resources, structuring industrial and hybrid response capabilities, intelligence and data processing, capacity building for armed forces and internal security forces, defense and security of overseas territories, and development of disruptive technologies.
+The content involves numerous specific areas, including the optimization of legislative and regulatory frameworks, national mobilization, strengthening cybersecurity organization, combating organized crime, defense and security planning, securing critical supply chains and energy resilience, strengthening diplomatic networks and resources, structuring industrial and hybrid response capabilities, intelligence and data processing, capacity building for armed forces and internal security forces, defense and security of overseas territories, and the development of disruptive technologies.
 The report ultimately emphasizes that achieving the 2030 goals requires accelerating France's rearmament, decisively shifting towards high-intensity capabilities, and enhancing national resilience, while encouraging the development of European defense in terms of norms, budgetary tools, and operational capabilities.